eric-chatterjee/Hamiltonian-Simulation-of-a-Ring-of-Two-Level-Systems/README.md

     pz[kprime] = pzraw[k]
 ```

+It is essential to note that although this array is supposed to represent the range of orders from $-d$ through $d$, the range is actually read by the GQSP protocol as being from $0$ through $2d$.
+We will correct this at the end of the GQSP protocol by applying the anti-controlled $U^{-d}$ to the output state from the GQSP.

 ### Determining Q(z)

 To find the coefficients of $Q(z)$ (i.e., the complementary polynomial to $P(z)$), we use the complex polynomial code for the GQSP code file FindingQ.ipynb (https://github.com/Danimhn/GQSP-Code/blob/main/FindingQ.ipynb).
 The extra input array $x$ features the real and imaginary parts of a guess for the $Q(z)$ coefficients.
 The code then finds the distance of $|P(z)|^2 + |Q(z)|^2$ from 1, as well as the gradient of this distance over the elements of $x$.
 It adjusts the $x$ values accordingly until $|P(z)|^2 + |Q(z)|^2$ is within a negligible distance from 1.
 We modify the code to cut off the order of $Q$ at 64.
 To accommodate this, we also pad $P(z)$ with zeros up to that cutoff order: